PramanKasliwal/AuditEase-Pro-Binaries/README.md

-# AuditEase-Pro-Binaries
+# AuditEase-Pro Binaries
-AuditEase Pro developed by Paras OSP
+AuditEase Pro as developed by Praman Kasliwal (under the guidance of [Paras OSP](https://www.parasosp.com/))